UTATRocketry/nova-ops-ui/README.md

-# NOVA Mission Operations FrontEND
+# NOVA Mission Operations User Interface
 The front-end ui for NOVA mission control/operations.
 This repository is written in the Vue.JS 3 framework.
 Note: At the time of writing, this repository is incomplete, and should only be used as a testing playground environment.

 ## Installation